dhh1128/codecraft.co/why-mental-models-matter.md

   - author: Trev Harmon
     date: 2012-11-07 21:45:12
     comment: |
       I think one thing forgotten by many programmers is by its very existence a program requires a mental model.
-In the worst case, the mental model is not even considered by the programmer, leaving one with a convoluted representation of a stream of conscience--not particularly helpful beyond the original implementation session.
+In the worst case, the mental model is not even considered by the programmer, leaving one with a convoluted representation of a stream of conscience &mdash; not particularly helpful beyond the original implementation session.
 This is closely followed by a "designed" mental model that is simply an outward manifestation of the internal data structures.
 I find it infinitely frustrating to be presented with a program or API that requires me to fully understand the entire mental model before being allowed to do the simplest task because I must fully "explain" the context to the system through complex calls or data structure construction.

       One principle from general design is that of intent.
 In order for a physical object to truly have meaning to a human, it must be imbued with intent.
 Not only must the object exist, it must exist in order to fulfill an intent of its owner. [ See http://www.ted.com/talks/john_hockenberry_we_are_all_designers.html ]

       I think programmers often get confused when putting together mental models, meaning they imbue the mental model with their own intents and not those of their users.
 The mental model is the basis upon which rests all the rest of usability, as it is what will determine, to some extent, affordances, natural interactions and expected cause-effect relationships.
 Of course, when designing APIs, the model will naturally bend more towards that held by the original programmer.
 But, in almost every other case, the mental model held by the programmer would become a ball and chain when shackled to the user.

       Bad mental models will always result in poor UI decisions and bad usability, because UI is really just a visual/tactile projection of the mental model.
 If at all possible, mental models should mimic the real world in which we live.
 At a minimum, they should not contradict it.
 I think the best example of this, tying together mental model, UI and usability, comes from some of the dark years in Apple's past.
-Every time--every single time--I ejected by floppy disk by dropping it into the trash can, there was a twinge of fear, "Perhaps this time, instead of preserving and returning that which held many hours of work, the trash can would perform its other function, the complete and utter destruction of all that entered into it."
+Every time &mdash; every single time &mdash; I ejected by floppy disk by dropping it into the trash can, there was a twinge of fear, "Perhaps this time, instead of preserving and returning that which held many hours of work, the trash can would perform its other function, the complete and utter destruction of all that entered into it."
 To preserve something I cherished, I would never through it in the trash.
 Reality contradicted... mental model broken... intent subverted...
 UI failure.
   - author: Daniel
     date: 2012-11-07 22:14:50
     comment: |